 Pamela Bivens has served as the lead Diversity Educator at Duke University Health System (DUHS) in the Office for Institutional Equity (OIE) since June 2015.
 During her tenure, over 6,500 clinical and administrative health professionals have gained competency on how implicit bias counterproductively impacts culturally competent care, patient safety and patient-centered care.
 During her prior service at the DUHS Patient Safety Office & Research and Training Center, Pam served as Administrative Coordinator/Center Administrator for the Team Resource Center of Excellence to manage training for the U.S. Department of Defense, Patient Safety Office, on the Team Strategies and Tools to Enhance Performance and Patient Safety (TeamSTEPPS™) training curriculum.
 She also has research experience that was dedicated to the elimination of health disparities while serving as Associate Director for Health Policy & State Government Relations at the National Medical Association (NMA), in Maryland.
 She served as Assistant Dean for the College of Arts & Sciences at Trinity Washington University in Washington, D.C.
 She received a B.A. at Hampton University and a M.A. from the George Washington University.

 Maria Moreno joined Duke's Office for Institutional Equity (OIE) in July 2019 and serves as OIE's webmaster and communications specialist.
 She collaborates with each area of OIE to design and manage communication efforts and strategy to distribute key messages to the Duke University and Duke Health community.
-She also manages various communications platforms to ensure a consistency and freshness of style throughout.
+She also manages various communications platforms, including the OIE Facebook Page and the OIE Instagram Account to widen the office's outreach with the Duke community.
 Prior to joining Duke, she served for 11 years as Program Coordinator for the Ph.D.
 Program in Chemistry at North Carolina State University, followed by three years as University Program Associate in the Department of Chemical and Biomolecular Engineering.
 She began her career in higher education program management and communications at California State University, Los Angeles, from which she earned a Bachelor's in English.
 She is also fluent in Spanish.